MarcinOrlowski/trans-tool/docs/config.md

 # Structure #

-Presence of main section `[prop-tool]` in config file is mandatory, however with the exception for `version` element, all items are optional with application defaults used for non-specified elements.
+Presence of main section `[trans-tool]` in config file is mandatory, however with the exception for `version` element, all items are optional with application defaults used for non-specified elements.

 If any of available validators can be configured, all its settings are placed in separate section, witch name of the section being